 Learn more about the region’s fiery ancient past at Newberry National Volcanic Monument.
 Stop in at the Lava Lands Visitor Centre for some interactive displays, then take on some of the hikes.
 Try the Obsidian Flow Trail for something easy or a longer hike on Paulina Peak Crater Rim Trail.

 There’s no denying the Deschutes River gets busy in the peak of summer.
 If you want to kayak or paddleboard and avoid the wayward tubers, head further west and try Todds Lake or Sparks Lake.
 They’re still busy in summer, but have plenty of room for everyone to enjoy their slice of tranquillity.

 Where to Stay in Bend, OR

 Bend is a great town for renting an Airbnb or Vrbo.
-Riverfront is prime property and great for a family or group, but comes with a price tag.
-Look for properties on the Westside for great value and still walking distance to Downtown.
+Riverfront is prime property and great for a family or group, but it comes with a price tag.
+Look for properties on the Westside for great value within walking distance to Downtown.
 Personally, we love this 1-bedroom riverfront condo, this Old Mill Studio, and this 2-bedroom mid-century home.

 Mount Hood, OR